 There is a shop where you can choose from a few snack and drink options and souvenirs.
 I couldn’t resist one of the Lexis Hibiscus puzzles!

 Just outside there are even more activity options!
-From here, you can hire a bicycle, tandem bicycle, yoyo car, segway and more.
-I have included a price list just below.
+From here, you can hire a bicycle, tandem bicycle and more.
+I have included the price list below.

-There are a range of activities in this area besides beach lounging and eating!
+There are a range of activities in this area besides beach lounging.
 In the sea, you can kayak, jet ski, go on a banana boat or more.

 Eating And Drinking Options